RandolphVI/RandolphVI/README.md

 ### 🍻 Welcome stranger
 - 🎓: A Ph.D student in University of Science and Technology of China (USTC).
 - 🎯: Interested in NLP & Education area.
 Mainly Focusing on Hierarchical Multi-label Classification Tasks.
+- 👾: I'm a die-hard fan of the Fallout ☢️ and Witcher 🐺 series, and I especially love CRPG games & indie games.
+Feel free to add my [Steam](https://steamcommunity.com/id/Chinawolfman/).

 ### 🎉 News